NikhilNarayana/Melee-YouTube-Uploader/README.md

 #### File
 File is able to be used as either a file or directory input.
 Because of how the input selector is setup you will need to select a file within the directory you wish to use and then you can delete the filename from the field.
 If you select a directory it will not be deleted after submission.

-When using this quirk of the field, it will find the newest file in the directory you give it, so make sure no other files are written to this folder other than the OBS recordings.
+When using this quirk of the field, it will find the newest file in the directory you give it, so make sure no other files are written to this folder other than the recordings.
 This is best used for uploading or queueing videos during an event.

 #### Title Format
 All the options support no characters and the available options can be expanded upon on request.